isaacmedina12/IMU-Bird-Flight-Monitoring/README.md

 ## Overview
-This repository contains firmware, data processing scripts, and analysis tools for an inertial measurement unit (IMU)-based system designed to track bird flight in three dimensions.
+This repository contains firmware, data processing scripts, analysis tools, and a hardware overview for an inertial measurement unit (IMU)-based system designed to track bird flight in three dimensions.
 The system supports both the BNO055 and LSM6DS3 IMUs, collecting data via embedded microcontrollers and transmitting it wirelessly for post-processing and visualization.

 The goal of this project is to reconstruct accurate 3D motion paths of free-moving birds using lightweight, onboard IMU sensors.
-This enables researchers to monitor flight behavior and subtle movement patterns in a minimally invasive manner, with applications in ethology, biomechanics, and assessing environmental stress.
+This enables researchers to monitor flight behavior and subtle movement patterns in a minimally or even non-invasive manner, with applications in ethology, biomechanics, and assessing environmental stress.

 ## Project Context
-This project is part of a larger, ongoing research initiative that I joined during the Spring 2025 semester, focused on understanding physiological stress responses in birds.
+This project is part of a larger, ongoing research initiative that I joined during the Spring 2025 semester at Tufts University, focused on understanding physiological stress responses in birds.
 The broader research aims to develop a noninvasive framework for monitoring both behavioral and physiological markers of stress in birds.
 By combining IMU-derived flight data with additional physiological data (e.g., heart rate, hormone levels), the project contributes to a growing field of ecophysiological monitoring technologies.

 ## Features
 - Real-time data collection from 6-DoF and 9-DoF IMUs (LSM6DS3 and BNO055) --> 9-DoF BNO055 for final implementation